Scremerston: Railways

-A wagonway was built from the Jack Tar Pit to the Scremerston Incline, which linked Scremerston to the docks, ironworks and industry at Spittal and Tweedmouth.
-The route remains almost fully passable as a public footpath.
-Scremerston Wagonway was a 19th century wagonway linking the Scremerston Main Colliery (SMC) and tile works to the Scremerston Incline and was operated till 1938 as an industrial railway using steam locomotives.
+Scremerston Wagonway was a 19th century wagonway linking the Scremerston Main Colliery (SMC) and tile works to the Scremerston Incline and was operated until 1938 as an industrial railway using steam locomotives.
 From the SMC site, the railway crossed the A1 at Derwentwater Terrace to join the Incline at Restoration Cottages.

 Scremerston Lime Works had its own wagonways linking the coastal kilns at Cocklawburn to the main line at Cockley Burn Woods.

+Scremerston Tileworks located just north of Deputy Row had a single track railway from its clay pit to the brickyard.
+When the Scremerston Main Colliery was opened, a tramway was used to transport 'seggar' clay from the mineworkings to the kilns.
+Bricks were marked SMC after the Scremerston Main Colliery.
+A later brickworks opened by the Scremerston and Shoreswood Colliery Company used a horse drawn tramway to haul clay from a pit across the A1 (since diverted from the village) to the brickyard.
+The works were closed in 1943-44 and the tramway removed.

 Education

 Schools in Northumberland use the three-tier system, and Scremerston has a ′First School′ for children aged 4 to 9 years old.
 The school has a capacity of 90 children, with an advertised annual intake of 18 per year.
 In 2021 the school had 63 pupils falling to 55 in 2022.
 In October 2022 a campaign was launched by local residents to save the school from closure with an online petition titled 'Save Our School!' on Change.org attracting 832 signatures by the end of 2022.

 Scremerston children are required to travel to middle school from the age of 10 years, the nearest being in Tweedmouth.
 The nearest secondary school is also in Tweedmouth, though Scremerston children may also commute across the Scottish border to Eyemouth or Berwickshire to attend secondary school from the age of 14 years.

 Prior to the current First School opening in 1974, teaching took place in Scremerston County First School which opened in 1842.
 This older school building is now a residential dwelling.